 We show respect for ourselves and for one another.
-We respect diversity in age, culture, ethnicity, gender, language, politics, religion, and sexual orientation by acting with empathy, inclusiveness, and courtesy.
+We respect diversity in all forms, including age, culture, ethnicity, gender, language, politics, religion, and sexual orientation by acting with empathy, inclusiveness, and courtesy.
 We recognize our various roles and responsibilities while practicing positivity in our interactions with others.
 These practices promote harmony, cooperation, and unity.